Inference in balanced community modulated recursive trees: Introduction

-We then consider the problem of clustering. \begin{theorem}[simplified] In the time-labelled setting, clustering is possible for small enough $q$. \end{theorem} Let us explain the latter result.
+We then consider the problem of \textit{clustering}.
+Assuming that the types of the nodes are hidden, the goal here is to guess the type of each node in such a way that more than half of the nodes are correctly guessed, up to permutation.
+In the time-labelled setting, we show that clustering is possible for small enough $q$.
+Let us elaborate on the latter.
 We say that $\sigma$ is a valid coloring of a time-labelled BCMRT of size $2n$ if $\sigma$ assigns the color $A$ or $B$ to each node in such a way that for each pair of nodes with the same time label, one node has color $A$ and the other has color $B$.
 It is not hard to see that the number of monochromatic edges for the true coloring is concentrated around $2(1-q)n$, with Gaussian fluctuations of order $\sqrt{n}$.
 We show that, for $q$ small enough (namely $q\leq 1/50$), any valid coloring which is as ``good'' as the true one in terms of monochromatic edges, namely that has more than $2(1-q)n -n^{2/3}$ monochromatic edges, must be correlated with it.
-This gives a simple (though exponential-time) algorithm to produce a partition of vertices into two groups that performs strictly better than chance: simply go through all valid colorings and output the first one that has more than $2(1-q)n -n^{2/3}$ monochromatic edges.
-With high probability, the correlation between this coloring and the true one is bounded away from zero (clustering is possible).
+This gives a simple (though exponential-time) algorithm to produce a partition of nodes into two groups that performs strictly better than chance: simply go through all valid colorings and output the first one that has more than $2(1-q)n -n^{2/3}$ monochromatic edges.
+With high probability, the correlation between this coloring and the true one is bounded away from zero.
+In the Appendix, we provide a proof that shows that our clustering procedure is intimately related to the NP-hard problem of \textit{minimum fair bisection}.
+In particular, we find that the problem of minimum fair bisection remains NP-hard in recursive trees, which in our case means that finding a coloring that maximises the number of monochromatic edges is NP-hard.

-In sections~\ref{sec:rooted} and~\ref{sec:unrooted} we focus on the rooted unlabelled and the unrooted unlabelled settings.
+In Sections~\ref{sec:rooted} and~\ref{sec:unrooted} we focus on the rooted unlabelled and the unrooted unlabelled settings.
 There, we show that testing is possible with non trivial probability of error, for fixed $q$.
 The latter depends on the total variation distance between BCMRT trees with different parameter $q$, denoted by $d_{\tv}(q_0,q_1)$.
+In the rooted unlabelled and the unrooted unlabelled settings, for $0\leq q_0<q_1\leq 1/2$, the optimal risk of a test to distinguish between $q_0$ and $q_1$ is bounded away from $1/2$, or equivalently,